How to Determine the Email Client of Your Recipients

 Summarize with AI

-When you send an email campaign, how it appears in your recipient’s inbox depends a lot on which email client they’re using.
-Whether it’s Gmail, Outlook, or Apple Mail, each one has its quirks in how it renders HTML, supports features like AMP, and even handles interactivity.
+When you send an email campaign, how it appears in your recipient’s inbox depends heavily on which email client they’re using.
+Whether it’s Gmail, Outlook, Apple Mail, or another platform, each one has its quirks in how it renders HTML, supports features like AMP, and handles interactive elements.

 Why email client data matters to marketers